madronalabs/soundplanelib/README.md

 To install soundplanelib.a and the headers for use in other applications, run the install target from the build directory:

     $ xcodebuild -project soundplanelib.xcodeproj -target install

 All of the XCode targets can also be run from the XCode GUI app.

 Either the Apple IOKit driver or the libusb library can be used.
-To enable a libusb build, add the option `-DSP_USE_LIBUSB=ON` to the cmake command.
+To enable a libusb build, first install libusb and then add the option `-DSP_USE_LIBUSB=ON` to the cmake command.
+This can be done using Homebrew:

+    $ brew install libusb
+    $ cmake -DSP_USE_LIBUSB=ON -GXcode ..

 ### Linux